Persistent Multiscale Density-based Clustering: Introduction

 \subsection{Contributions}

-In the present paper, we propose \emph{Persistent Leaves Spatial Clustering for Applications with Noise} (PLSCAN), a novel density-based clustering algorithm designed for exploratory data analysis.
+In the present paper, we propose \emph{Persistent Leaves Spatial Clustering for Applications with Noise} (PLSCAN), a density-based clustering algorithm designed for exploratory data analysis.
+PLSCAN combines HDBSCAN*'s mutual-reachability linkage hierarchy construction with a novel persistence-based multiscale minimum cluster size cluster selection strategy.
 We apply scale-space clustering by varying HDBSCAN*'s minimum cluster size parameter, effectively smoothing the modelled density profile.
 PLSCAN improves on \citet{neto2021multiscale} by efficiently finding all minimum cluster sizes at which HDBSCAN*'s leaf clusters change.
 In other words, where HDBSCAN* provides cluster hierarchies describing DBSCAN clusters over all density scales, our algorithm provides cluster hierarchies containing HDBSCAN* leaf-clusters over all minimum cluster sizes.
 We demonstrate that this operation is equivalent to computing zero-dimensional persistent homology using a novel distance metric, thereby highlighting the approach's generalisability to other linkage tree pruning methods.

 In summary, we make the following contributions: \begin{itemize} \item A parameter-light density-based clustering algorithm suitable for exploratory data analysis. \item An efficient algorithm for computing minimum cluster size filtrations and a \emph{leaf tree} data structure modelling the resulting hierarchy of local density maxima over all minimum cluster sizes. \item A novel cluster selection strategy identifying \emph{cluster layers} with persistent clusters at multiple levels of detail. \item An open-source implementation available at: \url{https://github.com/jelmerbot/fast_plscan}. \end{itemize} Like HDBSCAN*, PLSCAN selects clusters at varying densities, rejects noise points in low-density regions, and produces cluster hierarchies that reflect all potential clusterings in a dataset.